medial-io/lambda-example/README.md

 sls deploy --region us-east-1     //or whichever region you'd like
 ```

-One deployment is complete, you'll see a message like this on your terminal:
+Once deployment is complete, you'll see a message like this on your terminal:

 ```
 .....